SparkPost/support-docs/articles/getting-started/setting-up-domains.md

 1. Though the DKIM record (or domain key) looks long, do not break it into 2 or more lines.
 It may not look like DNS can't handle all of the characters, but it can.

 1. It can take a bit of time for DKIM records to propagate.
 You can check the TTL (time to live) amount within your DNS provider – usually they are beside the record type.
 It can take up to that time both to be propagated and ready to go.
-Once they do, you may click the orange "Verify DNS Records" in the UI.
+Once they do, you may click the orange "Verify TXT Record" in the UI.
 If the domain validates successfully, this is what it should look like:

     ![](media/setting-up-domains/sending-domain-complete.png)